Vileap/dashboard-test-v1/README.md

 ### Setup Env

-To get up and running, make sure to set up the local `.env` file by copy the contens of `.env.example`
+To start up and running, make sure to set up the local `.env` file by copy the contents of `.env.example`

 ### Run Application